klforthwind/blog-rest-api/posts/concrete5-website.md

         2. Administrator Email: Probably Your Email :P
         3. Password: Another randomly generated password
         4. Database Location: localhost
-        5. Database domain, password, and database come from PHPMyAdmin
+        5. Database domain, password, and database come from phpMyAdmin
         6. Install
     2. Wait for Concrete5 to download everything that it needs
 11. Done!